 Dropbox was an early adopter of the cloud storage model and has spent many years perfecting its platform.
 Today it is a leader in enterprise-oriented cloud storage plans.
-If you’re looking for a premium cloud storage and backup solution for your organization, we think Dropbox should be one of your top choices.
+If you’re looking for a premium cloud storage and backup solution for your organization, we think Dropbox is one of the best cloud storage platforms, and should be one of your top choices.

-In our Dropbox Business review, we examine the platform’s strengths and weaknesses and consider which businesses would benefit most from Dropbox’s services.
-If you're interested in the personal backup service, read our Dropbox review.
+In our Dropbox Business review, we examine the platform’s strengths and weaknesses and consider which businesses would benefit most from Dropbox’s services, as well as whether it ranks among the best cloud storage for business.

 Dropbox Business: Plans and pricing